sEmoto0808/Swift-Actors-Introduction/README.md

 > When you access a property or method of an actor, you use await to mark the potential suspension point

 > the actor allows only one task at a time to access its mutable state, if code from another task is already interacting with the logger, this code suspends while it waits to access the property.

+> In contrast, code that’s part of the actor doesn’t write await when accessing the actor’s properties.